slbelden/dotfiles/README.md

-# dotfiles
+# slb's dotfiles

-.files for me
+there are many like these, but these ones are mine